German president asks for Polish forgiveness on WWII anniversary | DW | 01.09.2019

 He also reminded those present that genocide and mass murder continued around the world today, and underlined the importance of international alliances like NATO and the European Union.

-Both Duda's and Steinmeier's speeches were not without political signifiance: Duda mentioned Russian military action in Georgia and Ukraine in the last few years (no representative of Russia was invited), while Steinmeier appeared to acknowledge pressure from the US about Germany's contribution to NATO.
+Both Duda's and Steinmeier's speeches were not without political signifiance: Duda mentioned Russia's alleged aggression in Georgia and Ukraine in the last few years (no representative of Russia was invited to the event in Warsaw), while Steinmeier appeared to acknowledge pressure from the US about Germany's contribution to NATO.

 "We must contribute more to European security.
 We must do more for Europe's prosperity.
 We must listen more for the sake of European cohesion," he said.